rticommunity/rticonnextdds-examples/examples/routing_service/routing_service_remote_admin/c++11/README.md

     code that prepares and sends the command request and then waits for a reply from the running service instance.

--   `USER_QOS_PROFILES.xml`: this file defines DDS XML QoS profiles to be used by the application and by *Routing Service*.
+-   `USER_QOS_PROFILES.xml`: This file defines DDS XML QoS profiles to be used by the application and by *Routing Service*.

 ## Building the Example